bluescarni/heyoka/doc/tut_adaptive.rst

 propagating the system state via dense output is much faster than taking a full integration step.

-Let's see a simple usage example:
+Let us see a simple usage example:

 .. literalinclude:: ../tutorial/adaptive_basic.cpp
    :language: c++